 - Ensure the data collected is secure (protected against unauthorized modification, deletion, or addition).

-- Ensure the data used in the business is the correct data for the use with the appropriate meaning to those using the data.
+- Ensure the data used in the business is the correct data for use with the appropriate meaning to those using the data.

 - Prepare the organization for being a data-driven organization where decisions are enabled with the appropriate data and associated analysis to inform key decisions.

-Required results are synonymous with outcomes.
+- Required results are synonymous with outcomes.
 Outcomes expected from having a Data Management capability include:

 - Curated data (data that has been cleaned and validated for the purpose of its use) is available for key business operations and decisions.